kaveribhumbar0803-ctrl/Study-Material-Directory/README.md

-SEARCH

-Search queries are used to find materials based on relevant information such as title, subject, or unit.
+3\.
+SEARCH: Used to find study materials based on relevant information such as title, subject, or unit.
+The search operation uses SQL queries with the "LIKE" condition.

-UPDATE

-If implemented in the project, update operations can be used to modify existing material details.

-DELETE

-If implemented in the project, delete operations can be used to remove unwanted records.
+These operations allow users to add, view, and search study materials efficiently.